yk11SE/PythonFundamentalsCS50_yona/0/PROBLEM0.0.md

 # Commit your progran to GITHUB
 At the `indoor/ $` prompt in your terminal:

+		git add indoor.py
+Add indoor.py to the chnages to be committed

-		git commit -m “[descriptive message]“
+		git commit -m “Upload completed indoor.py“
-Commit all changes in the REPO
+Commit all changes in the REPO with comments, if the file is not complete you may want to adjust the comment

 		git push
 Push all changes to the REPO